 Cristi Lewis, B.S., L.M., C.P.M., CHom obtained her midwifery education from Maternidad La Luz.
 She has attended births in a variety of clinical settings.
 She is also a Certified Homeopath .
-She is a member of Nizhoni's academic faculty.
+She is a member of Nizhoni's academic faculty, and owner of the Acorn Birth Center where she is preceptor for a number of Nizhoni Students.
+Acorn Birth Center co-sponsors our Class of 2021 Challenge Scholarship for Students of Color.